 By generating the Arnold format render frames in advance (as opposed to Maya generating it for each frame as they are rendered), we can submit jobs to the Qube farm that don't involve Maya any further.
-This means we can eliminate some of the issues that occur when calling Maya from the command line, as well as not using any of our limited number of Maya licenses, since submitting the job this way will result them using Arnold licenses instead (of which we have plenty).
-Although this method requires more work upfront, your renders will complete faster due to not wasting time on failed frames.

 A set of ASS (Arnold Scene Source) files are generated under Linux using the Maya plugin.
 Then using WranglerView, a job is submitted that points to these files.
 Qube then distributes and monitors the kick render processes.